Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special

 Marriage Alliances: Queen Victoria’s Nine Children

 Queen Victoria and her husband, Prince Albert, wanted to expand British influence in Europe.
-Themselves first cousins, they knew firsthand the importance of consolidating royal power via marriage.
+As they themselves were first cousins, they knew firsthand the importance of consolidating royal power via marriage.

-They had nine children, each of whom they married off to important European royal families.
-These children (and the grandchildren that resulted from the marriage) spread Victoria’s genes all around the continent:
+They had nine children, each of whom married important European royal families.
+These children (and the grandchildren that resulted from the marriages) spread Victoria’s genes all around the continent:

 - Victoria (called “Vicky”) married into Prussian nobility.
 Her husband, Frederick III, died after serving just 99 days as German emperor.
 Their son, William, became Germany’s Kaiser Wilhelm II, and their daughter Sophia married Constantine, the future king of Greece.

 - Albert Edward inherited Victoria’s crown upon her death, becoming King Edward VII of the United Kingdom.
 He married Alexandra of Denmark, whose father ascended to the Danish throne the same year.
 Their son George V inherited the British crown, while their daughter Maud married Prince Carl of Denmark (later King Haakon VII, king of Norway).

 - Alice had seven children before dying young, at the age of 35.
-One of them (“Alix,” or Alexandra) married the man who would become Tsar Nicholas II, emperor of Russia.
+One of her children (“Alix,” or Alexandra) married the man who would become Tsar Nicholas II, emperor of Russia.

 - Alfred ruled as Duke of Saxe-Coburg and Gotha (a German Duchy).
 His daughter Marie became queen of Romania when she married Crown Prince Ferdinand (later, Ferdinand I).

 - Helena married the prince of the German province of Schleswig-Holstein.
 Though she had four children who lived to adulthood, none of them had legitimate children.

 - Louise died without having children.
 She married a British nobleman named John Campbell, who became the Duke of Argyll.

 - Arthur served as governor of Canada.
 His daughter Margaret married Crown Prince Gustaf Adolf of Sweden, but died decades before Gustaf ascended to the throne.